salt-extensions/salt-extension-copier/docs/topics/documenting/writing.md

 ```
 :::

-:::{tab} RST
+:::{tab} rST
 ```rst
 :py:mod:`foo <saltext.foo.modules.foo_mod>`
 ```
 :::

 :::{hint}
-Works for all packages whose docs are registered in the `docs/conf.py`
+Works for all packages registered in the `docs/conf.py`
 `intersphinx_mapping`.
 This specifically includes Salt core by default.
 :::

 #### Functions
-Link to a specific function in a module.
+Link to a specific function within a module.

 :::{tab} MyST
 ```md